 Alexandra Wells

-Alex is investigating how accurately we can determine the properties of dark energy and cosmic structure growth from measurements of the distribution of galaxies and gravitational lensing.
-For this work, we specifically focus on the measurements on small, so-called non-linear scales.
-She analyses simulated “mock” observations constructed from cosmological simulations and tests how well we can recover the input values.
+Alex was investigating how accurately we can determine the properties of dark energy and cosmic structure growth from measurements of the distribution of galaxies and gravitational lensing.
+For this work, we specifically focused on the measurements on small, so-called non-linear scales.
+She analyzed simulated “mock” observations constructed from cosmological simulations and tested how well we can recover the input values.

 Alexandra Doytcheva